A Goodbye Letter to My Drug Addiction

 Do not give up.
 Keep calling, applying, asking for advice, reapplying, and researching.
 You’re worthy of treatment, and you deserve a life of recovery.
 You’ve made it this far…hang in there just a little longer and your life will improve in ways you can’t yet imagine.

-For information about treatment options for you or a loved one, call
+For information about treatment options for you or a loved one, get help at

 (